Victoria Villarroel Looks Smoking Hot In A Skimpy Blue Bikini

 Victoria left her long brunette hair down and unstyled.
 She sported several accessories with her beach day attire, including gold necklaces, rings, bead bracelets, and a belly chain.

 In the caption, she wrote a greeting for her fans.
-She also revealed that her bikini came from Monday Swimwear, tagging the brand in the post.
+She also revealed her bikini came from Monday Swimwear, tagging the brand.

 Many of her online supporters couldn't get enough of the new share.
 The picture raked in more than 135,000 likes in less than a day.
 Fans also swarmed the comments section with over 370 messages.
 While several raved about her bombshell curves, some avid admirers praised her beauty.

-“Your Monday is definitely better than any of us.
-You look so beautiful!” a fan commented.
+"Your Monday is definitely better than any of us.
+You look so beautiful!" one fan praised.

 "Wow!
 You look lovely in blue," wrote another follower.